Pearl Dunlevy

 Dr Pearl Dunlevy (13 August 1909 – 3 June 2002), was an Irish physician and epidemiologist working on TB and was the first woman president of the Biological Society of the Royal College of Surgeons of Ireland.

 Early life and career

-Born to George Dunlevy and Maggie Doherty, in Mountcharles, Co.
-Donegal, Bridget Margaret Mary Dunlevy, known as Pearl, was one of six children.
+Born to George Dunlevy and Maggie Doherty, in Mountcharles, County Donegal, Bridget Margaret Mary Dunlevy, known as Pearl, was one of six children.
 She was the second youngest and had four brothers and a sister.
-She was educated in the Loreto Convent, St Stephen's Green, Dublin well as St. Louis Convent in Carrickmacross, Co.
-Monaghan.
+She was educated in the Loreto Convent, St Stephen's Green, Dublin well as St. Louis Convent in Carrickmacross, County Monaghan.
 Dunlevy studied medicine at the Royal College of Surgeons in Ireland (RCSI) and graduated in 1932 coming first in the exams.
 She was a student of Sir Thomas Myles.

 Moving to the UK Dunlevy worked in a number of British hospitals: